nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotechnological:** Pertaining to or involving nanotechnology, as applied in the development of nano-drugs.

-### Expanded Definition and Usage\nNano-drugs represent a significant advancement in drug delivery technology, characterized by their ability to bypass conventional drug absorption barriers and enhance the localization of therapeutic agents at disease sites.
+### Expanded Definition and Usage:
+Nano-drugs represent a significant advancement in drug delivery technology, characterized by their ability to bypass conventional drug absorption barriers and enhance the localization of therapeutic agents at disease sites.
 This capability is particularly beneficial in treating complex diseases like cancer, where uninhibited drug action in the body can lead to serious side effects, and precise targeting is crucial for treatment efficacy.
 The use of nano-drugs also allows for the co-delivery of multiple drugs, which can be essential for treating diseases that require combination therapies.